 Macadamia oil is a lightweight oil that doesn’t feel greasy on the skin.
 The highlights for me were the high phytosterols given they are building blocks of our cellular structure and membrane.
 Phytosterols are also known for their calming and healing properties which can help with the repair of the skin’s barrier function.
 It also has linoleic acid which helps prevent trans-epidermal water loss (TEWL) and oleic acid, which has lovely moisturizing properties.

 Given it flourishes in tropical climates, it made sense to me that it would be a potentially good ingredient for a sun product.
-And blended with the other signature oils such as Red Raspberry Seed Oil and French Plum Kernel Oil, it was a perfect fit for Three Sixty Five SPF 28.
+And blended with the other signature oils such as Red Raspberry Seed Oil and French Plum Kernel Oil, it was a perfect fit for Essential SPF.

 Even better, check the aisles of the co-op or even Whole Foods, you’ll find it there for cooking.
 It happens to be delish too.
 Check out our Garden Herb Couscous with Macadamia Oil recipe by our very own Rachel Aiken below.

 This summer side dish was inspired by the Macadamia Nut Oil that we use in our Three Sixty Five SPF 28.
 I decided that it would be a perfect complement to the explosion of fresh herbs growing in my garden.
 The recipe is adapted from Yotam Ottolenghi’s wonderful ode to vegetarian cookery, Plenty.
 I recommend using as many different kinds of herbs as possible, although avoid selections like rosemary and sage that can overpower.
 The Macadamia Nut Oil adds a fantastic toasted nutty quality to the finished salad, particularly paired with the roasted macadamia nuts.

 1 cup couscous

 1.5 cups boiling water

 2 tablespoons olive oil